 Further research on the factors impacting spending behavior would be beneficial.
 However, the current research available appears to be sufficient when it comes to guiding plan sponsors on how to facilitate better outcomes for plan participants.
 Three plan design features that plan sponsors can take advantage of come readily to mind:

-- Optimizing Auto Enrollment Features: Based on Vanguard’s most recent annual report on the plans they provide recordkeeping services to, “How America Saves 2020,” only 50% of plans utilize automatic enrollment.
+1. Optimizing Auto Enrollment Features: Based on Vanguard’s most recent annual report on the plans they provide recordkeeping services to, “How America Saves 2020,” only 50% of plans utilize automatic enrollment.
 While the number of plans utilizing auto enrollment has increased over time, there is obviously still plenty of opportunity for further growth.
-Of the plans with automatic enrollment, 55% use a default contribution rate of 4% or higher; compared with 28% in 2010, this rate has also seen an increase.
+Of the plans with automatic enrollment, 55% use a default contribution rate of 4% or higher.
+This rate has seen an increase when compared to 28% in 2010.
 However, 45% of plans are still left with a relatively low default rate (e.g. 3% is common).
 There are two problems with utilizing a low default rate.
 First, participants may believe that the default rate will be sufficient for them to accumulate an adequate retirement savings.
 After all, it is the rate selected by the plan sponsor–why would a rate that wasn’t sufficient have been selected?
 Second, participants who otherwise would have selected a higher savings rate just go along with the default rate, thus ending up with less savings over time.

 To encourage increased participant savings, plan sponsors who aren’t utilizing automatic enrollment should consider adding it.
 This will help get employees in the plan to begin saving.
 For plans already utilizing this feature, increasing the automatic default rate should be considered, especially for those plans with a contribution rate less than 5%.
 Additionally, plans could do periodic “sweeps,” whereby employees not contributing—or already contributing, but at a rate lower than the default rate—could be swept into the plan or have their contribution rate increased to the default rate.
 Remember, the affected employees always have the right to opt out; in other words, they are not being forced to accept the change.
 These initiatives will result in higher participation rates, as well as increased savings rates.